- Between 1980 and 2015, there’s been an 83% increase in jobs that require better interpersonal, communication or management skills.

 Want to Explore Other Career Readiness Myths?

-Check out our infographic, Career Readiness: 5 Myths, for even more common myths hindering students and their career readiness.
+Check out our ebook, Career Readiness: 4 Myths Debunked, for even more common myths hindering students and their career readiness.